Elia Galera

-Elia Galera (born March 19, 1973) is a Spanish actress and television presenter.
+Elia Galera (born 19 March 1973) is a Spanish actress and television presenter.

-She has worked with famous directors such as Agustín Díaz Yanes and Carlos Saura, sharing the stage with Alberto San Juan, Robert Alvarez, Victoria Abril, Penélope Cruz, John Echanove, Juan Diego, Alex Angulo, Adriana Ozores, Unax Ugalde, José Coronado and Goya Toledo.

-Television credits include her work on series including The past is tomorrow and Central Hospital, both on Telecinco.
+Born in Madrid, Galera made her feature film debut in The Ugliest Woman in the World (1999).
+She became popular to a television audience for her role as Claudia Castilla in Hospital Central (2006−2011).

 As a television presenter, also on Telecinco, she became popular as co-anchor of the Popstars contest, alongside Jesús Vázquez in 2002.